MicrosoftDocs/quantum-docs/articles/provider-quantinuum.md

 - $N_{2q}$ is the number of native two-qubit operations in a circuit.
 Native gate is equivalent to CNOT up to several one-qubit gates.
 - $N_{m}$ is the number of state preparation and measurement (SPAM) operations in a circuit including initial implicit state preparation and any intermediate and final measurements and state resets.
 - $C$ is the shot count.

+> [!NOTE]
+> The total cost in HQCs includes all gates and measurements across any conditional branches or control flows.
+This may have a higher impact on integrated hybrid jobs.

 Quotas are based on plan selection and can be increased with a support ticket.
 To see your current limits and quotas, go to the **Credits and quotas** blade and select the **Quotas** tab of your workspace on the [Azure portal].
 For more information, see [Azure Quantum quotas](xref:microsoft.quantum.quotas).